MARYLAND DIVORCE BASICS AND OVERVIEW

 - Counseling Required: There is no provision for mandatory divorce counseling in Maryland.

-- Parenting Classes Required: The court may order an educational seminar if children are involved.
-Some circuit courts require all parties in contested family cases involving children to attend these classes.
+- Parenting Classes Required: The court may order an educational seminar if minor children are involved.
+Some circuit courts require all parties in contested family cases involving children to attend these classes (especially divorce).
 The classes deal with the emotional impact of divorce on children and parents; the effects in the parent-child relationship; the transitions between households; communicating with children and the former spouse; problem-solving, and decision-making.
+The classes are called the Child Support and Custody Educational Seminar and they last about 6 hours.
+Sometimes it is scheduled in 2, 3 hours sessions.
+The parents do not have to attend the same seminar together, but it can be the best option if the parents are getting along with one another.
+The family court statute in Maryland for the parenting class is 7-103.2.

 - Filing Fee: $165.
 (See MD Filing Fee Waiver Form)